“I’m the luckiest man alive.”

 Their second nurse, Natasha Crain, focused on taking care of both Mark and his family.
-Despite being eight months pregnant and caring for a number of patients at Gill, she found time to get to know Jennifer and Mark’s daughters, keeping them updated while providing the intensive care that ECMO patients require.
+Despite being eight months pregnant and caring for a number of patients, she found time to get to know Jennifer and Mark’s daughters, keeping them updated while providing the intensive care that ECMO patients require.
 “Nobody is ok in that situation,” Natasha said.
 “I can only imagine what that would be like for me, so I always try to make sure I’m comforting my patient’s family as much as I’m trying to help my patients.”

 “They said that’s their job to take care of Mark, but it’s also their job to take care of the family,” Jennifer said.
 “They helped us as much as they helped him get through everything.”

 “Jessica was more on the compassionate side with my family, and keeping them sane,” said Mark.
 “Natasha was more on the clinical side and keeping me alive, but they both were really important to everyone that was with me then.”